galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/v2/visites.md

 ![Planning]({{ site.url }}/assets/img-std-v2-en/user/planning/calendar.png){:.img.img-responsive.img-center.img-bordered}

-<div class="alert alert-info" role="alert"> <strong>Note :</strong> Only events within a certain date range appear in the calendar.
+<div class="alert alert-info" role="alert">Only events within a certain date range appear in the calendar.
 This is 30 days in the past, 60 days in the future by default, and can be changed in the options on the administration page.</div>

 All the events can be moved directly there by drag and drop.
 Their duration can also be modified by dragging the bottom of an event.